-Giving a notice of lock out changes the ‘power play’ quite drastically.
-The striking employees are no longer in control of when they come back to work.
+Giving notice of ‘lockout’ changes the ‘power play’ quite drastically.
+The striking employees are no longer in control when they come back to work.

-An ‘offensive’ ‘lock out’ lets the striking employees and the union officials know, just how serious you are about the offer that you have put on the table.
-An ‘offensive’ ‘lock out’ should only be used together with negotiations on an ‘ongoing’ basis and it is highly likely that this will then result in a settlement which should bring the strike to an end.
+An ‘offensive’ ‘lockout’ lets the striking employees and the union officials know, just how serious you are about the offer that you have put on the table.
+An ‘offensive’ ‘lockout’ should only be used together with negotiations on an ongoing basis and it is highly likely that this will then result in a settlement that should bring the strike to an end.

 The bottom line of course is that prevention is always better than cure and although it costs the employer ‘an arm and a leg’, the reality of the situation is that it also costs the employee, usually a lot more than what they bargained for.

 So no matter how deadlocked talks appear to be, it is in your own best interests to continue to talk to union officials and shop stewards.
 They too, more often than not, would also like to see a settlement sooner rather than later.

 Next time we will have a look at Unprotected or prohibited strikes.